tc/solrsan/README.md

 More searching examples can be seen in test/unit/search_test.rb

 ## Changelog
+0.5.4
+Added a opts param with a default commitWithin of 10ms.
+Upgraded jetty version.

 0.5.2
 Renamed index to solr_index to avoid naming conflict with mongoid.